alekart/grunt-syncFolder/readme.md

-# grunt-searchm v0.1.0
+# grunt-syncFolder v0.1.0

-Grunt search string or regex in files with multiline support and log matches to a json file
+Sync two folders.
+The files absent in source folder are removed in the dest folder, the files absent in dest folder are copied from source folder